Quickstart — TestNG

 @RenderedValue | Field value is captured and shown in the HTML report |

-Action<GivensContext> | Lambda that runs during given() — sets up fixtures |
+Action<GivensContext> | Lambda that runs during given() — sets up test state |

 Action<ActionContext> | Lambda that runs during whenever() — exercises the system |